-We’ve said it before, we’ll say it again: Preschool teacher = superhero in our book!
-It takes a special talent to manage a preschool classroom.
+We’ve said it before and we’ll say it again: preschool teachers are superheroes!
+After all, it takes a special talent to manage a preschool classroom.
 You must be highly organized and creative, with excellent time management and multitasking skills.
-Not to mention softer skills you have in spades, from an endless well of patience to your obvious respect for preschoolers and their families.
+You must also have strong written and verbal communication skills and plenty of patience and passion for working with children.

-Whether you’re new to preschool classrooms or a seasoned vet, you know that the key to a successful day is an effective preschool classroom management plan.
-Putting careful effort into how you set up and organize your physical space, supplies, and systems will ensure that both you and your students make the most of your valuable time together.
+Whether you’re new to preschool classrooms or a seasoned vet, the key to a successful day is an effective preschool classroom management plan.
+Putting careful effort into how you set up and organize your physical space, supplies, and systems will ensure that you and your children make the most of your valuable time together.

 1. Choose the optimal classroom layout

 The way you use physical space in your preschool classroom is important.
 Ultimately, you want your room optimized for appropriate behavior and maximum engagement time in preschool learning activities.

 Your floor plan will not only influence your teaching style but can even help with discipline and managing children’s behavior.
 Make sure there is a good flow throughout your classroom, and think carefully about the space those little bodies need for transitions.

 Where will they line up?
 Will they work in small groups or is your class largely play-based?
 Is there room in the cubby area to put jackets?
 Can they wait in line to wash their hands before snack without disrupting children in the reading nook?
 These questions will help you identify which areas you’ll need within your classroom space.

 To start, section off areas for learning, lunch, play, and quiet time.
 By separating these activities into different parts of the classroom, you allow the children to adjust their expectations and behavior according to the function of the area.

 2. Manage your classroom supplies & materials

 A big part of a preschooler’s day is managing access to the equipment they need.
 Can they easily slide out the dramatic play bin?
 Can they just as easily put it back when they are done with it?